SamanthaJaneDavidson/grrrrinder2/updates.md

 once I push - after I fix...everyone  will need run npm i in the client folder... will let you know

-2. AL - Added coding to the client side for mutations.js and queries.js.
-Tried to test them but recieved several errors when starting the server.
+2. AL - Updated the mutations.js and queries.js files per notes from Robert (tutor).
+Have also started working on the api.js in client folder- have some questions so for now the code is commented out.
+Will ask questions in office hours.